Modules & Libraries¶

 tax, several getter functions and a single

-To control access to a slot, export some combination of its
+To control access to a slot, export some combination of its getter and

-private, export neither.
+neither.
 In the above example, the slot

-serial-number is read-only, while the slot
+serial-number is read-only,

-owner is public.
+owner is read/write.

 Dylan’s import system has a number of advantages.
 Name conflicts occur rarely.
 Programmers don’t need to define or maintain function prototypes.
 There’s no need for header files.
 Modules may also provide different interfaces to the same objects – one module exports a complete interface, which another module imports, redefines and re-exports.